Library

 Cats + Infectious Diseases

-• This handout outlines common internal parasites in cats.
+• This handout outlines common internal parasites in cats and what you can do to prevent or treat infection.
 Included are parasites of the gastrointestinal tract (roundworms, hookworms, and tapeworms), as well as parasites of the circulatory system (heartworms).
-How each of these parasites can affect your cat and what you can do to prevent or treat infection are explained.

 • The Ebola virus is very contagious and is transmitted through blood, body fluids, and tissues, but not through air, water, or food.
 Ebola affects humans, non-human primates, and is carried by fruit bats.
 Other species do not appear to be affected, although there has been evidence of exposure to the disease in dogs, cats, and other domestic animals.
 Domestic animals are not believed to transmit the virus; however, there is a risk that they could transmit body fluids such as saliva on their fur to other humans.
 Any potential exposure to Ebola should be reported to your veterinarian who will contact the Center for Disease Control (CDC).